Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodevember.md

 The microcontroller included in this kit is configured using the Arduino tools.
 In this workshop, you will not have to do any programming.
 In this workshop, we have already pre-configured the device to accept JSON commands via Serial. <a href="https://www.arduino.cc/en/Reference/Serial" target="_blank">Serial</a> is just a communication protocol that allows us to send and receive information from a device.
 Generally, serial output is used as a simple logging mechanism.W Also, we will need to install USB drivers to communicate with the microcontroller.

 ### Install Arduino IDE

-Download and install the latest version of the Arduino IDE by following the instructions at:<br />
+Download and install the latest version of the Arduino IDE by following the instructions at:
 <a href="https://www.arduino.cc/en/Main/Software" target="_blank">https://www.arduino.cc/en/Main/Software</a>

 ### Install USB Drivers